Wondering how to invest in iron ore? Here’s a brief overview of the market, including supply and demand dynamics and investing options.

 Rocks and minerals from which iron can be economically extracted are called iron ores.
 These ores are usually rich in iron oxide and come in a range of colors.
 The iron in such ores is usually found in the form of magnetite or hematite, but can also be found in other forms.

 Obtaining iron from iron ore is a complex process, and companies that mine iron ore tend to sell the material they mine as it is.
-Prices for iron ore have suffered in recent years, but 2016 brought a turnaround and iron ore became the year’s top-performing commodity.
-Strong iron ore demand from China is largely seen as responsible for the rise, though other factors were at play as well.
+Prices for iron ore have suffered in recent years, but some investors remain optimistic about the base metal and wonder how they can enter the market to benefit from its advantages.
+Read on to learn more about the space and how to start investing in the metal.

-Investing in iron: Supply and demand
+Investing in iron ore: Supply and demand

-Australia is the world’s largest producer of iron ore by a long shot.
-Its output came in at 825 million MT of useable iron ore in 2016, or 491 million MT of iron content, the US Geological Survey’s most recent report on iron ore says.
-Other large producers of iron ore include Brazil, China and India.
+Australia is the largest producer of iron ore by far, with Western Australia’s Pilbara region being a notable hotspot for the commodity.
+Its output came in at 900 million metric tons (MT) of usable iron ore in 2018, or 560 million MT of iron content, says the US Geological Survey’s most recent report on iron ore.

-Investing in iron: Consider stocks
+Investing in iron ore: Consider stocks

-Investing in iron ore-producing companies is the main way investors gain iron ore exposure.
-In recent years smaller iron ore producers and iron ore exploration companies have struggled to stay afloat due to low prices for the commodity.
+Investing in iron ore producing companies is the main way investors gain iron ore exposure.
+In recent years, smaller iron ore producers and iron ore exploration companies have struggled to stay afloat due to low prices for the commodity.

-Don’t forget to follow us @INN_Resource for real-time news updates.
+Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Olivia Da Silva, hold no direct investment interest in any company mentioned in this article.